Gloomhaven (video game): Development

-Gloomhaven was first announced at Gen Con 2018 as an adaption of the tabletop game, developed by Flaming Fowl Studios which consisted mainly of former employees of the British development studio, Lionhead, which had closed in March 2016.
+Gloomhaven was first announced at Gen Con 2018 as an adaptation of the tabletop game, developed by Flaming Fowl Studios which consisted mainly of former employees of the British development studio, Lionhead, which closed in March 2016.
 The game would be published by Asmodee Digital.
 The studio would be working alongside the creator of Gloomhaven, Isaac Childres, to create a game that was modeled after the physical game's theme and mechanics rather than an exact replica.
 Asmodee Digital previously supported video game adaptations of other tabletop games.

 Gloomhaven was first released into early access on July 19, 2019 for Windows.
 The game initially released with 4 playable characters, a limited number of enemies and classes, and notably lacked a co-op or multiplayer mode.
 Subsequent updates included an online cooperative mode in 2019 and additional missions in 2021.

 On October 20, 2021, Gloomhaven left early access.
 It launched with the full campaign found in the Gloomhaven tabletop game and the 'Guildmaster' mode.
 The game was released for macOS on November 25, 2021.
 On May 17, 2022, the first paid DLC for the game was released, Jaws of the Lion, based on the tabletop expansion of the same name.
 Jaws of the Lion included 25 additional scenarios, new characters, enemies and a new storyline.
-On September 22 Flaming Fowl released the second DLC Solo Scenarios: Mercenary Challenges which includes 17 missions, each dedicated for a specific mercenary.
+On September 22 Flaming Fowl released the second DLC Solo Scenarios: Mercenary Challenges that includes 17 missions, each dedicated for a specific mercenary.

 On May 19, 2022, it was announced that Saber Interactive would be porting the game to consoles in 2023.
+Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S are scheduled to release on September 18, 2023.

 The game was included as one of Epic Games Store's free games of the week on September 22, 2022.
 This free release coincided with the release of the Solo Scenarios: Mercenary Challenges.

 Reception

 Gloomhaven was released to mostly positive reviews.
 Reviewers praised the game's adaptation of the original source material and noted the game's difficulty.
 PC Gamer praised the game's depth and an engaging campaign, but criticized the lack of quality of life features and noted occasional performance issues.
 Rock Paper Shotgun called the game a "loving and skillful adaptation" of the board game.
 TheGamer praised Gloomhavens visuals, saying, "level of detail is astonishing".
+Polygon said the game retained "the essential assets" of the board game and it had been "masterfully translated to the PC", calling it "one of the most satisfying turn-based dungeon crawlers of 2021".